Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   - **Yes**
   - **No**

 - *Import via*
   Click the drop-down list to select the appropriate export method.
-The following options are available:
+By default, the following options are available:
   - **csv**
   - **No export**

 - *Import definition*
   Click the drop-down list to select the export definition.
-The following options are available:
+By default, the following options are available:
   - **DHL Easylog**